vijaymanikantareddy/Java-Prep/README.md

 ### Rules for Valid Identifiers

-- ✅ Same as class identifiers: must start with a letter, underscore, or dollar sign; can include letters, digits, underscores, and dollar signs.
+- ✅ Same as class identifiers.
 - ❌ Cannot start with a digit or be a reserved keyword.

 ### Conventions